Effective Cash Management for Manufacturing CompaniesSadaf Abbas

 Time-lag in the middle of receipts and payments

-Companies have to pay the vendors and labor before it can produce a product that will be sold in order to get profit later.
+Companies have to pay the vendors and labor before they can produce a product that will be sold to get profit later.
 An increase in this time gap shows a cash flow management issue.

 Some companies allow customers to make changes to the product at certain stages before completion and therefore, it can increase the time gap and again cause cash flow management issues.

 Companies working on a milestone basis can sometimes only send bills to the customer for up to 90% of the work completed.
 This means that the company can bill the remaining 10% of work done and expensed, in the next cycle of billing.
 Companies should look for ways to reduce this while also making sure that the bills are sent promptly.

 Inventory management is another major topic of concern for many companies.
 From, cash flow perspective ‘Just in Time’ inventory management technique reduces the purchase and retention of inventory to the minimum and therefore helpful for reducing the cash flow cycle.

 Similarly, investments in equipment also mean payment of cash for purchases.
 So, make purchases only when they are needed and make sure that the purchased equipment is used to its maximum potential.
 Consider the leasing of fixed assets instead of purchase.